maitta/star-match/README.md

 # StarMatch

-Angular port of react app from
+Angular port of react app from Samer Buma @Pluralsight

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.2.5.